NREL/OpenStudio-user-documentation/docs/getting_started/about_measures.md

 *Above: Measures Tab in OpenStudio Application.*

 ### Parametric Analysis Tool
-In the ParametricAnalysisTool (PAT), you first drag all the measures you will use into your project and edit them to have the desired inputs.
+In the Parametric Analysis Tool (PAT), you first drag all the measures you will use into your project and edit them to have the desired inputs.
 On the second tab, you create the design alternatives using the measures you set up on the first tab.

 ![Easy to Use Drag-and-Drop](img/measures/draganddrop.png)